-If it appears, in the course of the legislative procedure, that a proposal or amendment is not of the domain of the law, the Prime Minister and the other members of the Government may oppose the receivability.
+If it appears, in the course of the legislative procedure, that a proposal or amendment is not of the domain of the law, the members of the Government may oppose the receivability.

-In the case of disagreement, the Constitutional Council, at the demand of the President of the Republic, of the National Assembly or of the Prime Minister, decides within eight days.
+In the case of disagreement, the Constitutional Council, at the demand of the President of the Republic or of the National Assembly, decides within eight days.